COSC3020/reverse-insertion-sort-morganbugg/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+## Complexity Answer

+The average number of swaps needed for each iteration should be around (n-1)/4, because on average each value will swap with half of the other values.
+We can determine this by starting at the worst case for the algorithm.
+If we recognize that, in the worst case, each element in the array the program will make that many comparisons, we can determine that the worst will make approximately (n-1)/2 comparisons total.
+If we take the average of this list of comparisons made, we get (n-1)/4.
+We can then multiply this by the size of the list to get n*(n-1)/4.
+With this value in mind, we can simplify disregarding constants as follows:

+$\Theta(n*(n-1)/4)$ -> $\Theta(n^2)$

+Based on this analysis, we can determine that the average-case time complexity is $\Theta(n^2)$

+I used the following source to ensure that I was properly understanding how this average case would be found: https://www.interviewkickstart.com/learn/insertion-sort